j3k0/ganomede-users/README.md

 ---

-## POST /users/v1/auth/:authToken/confirm-email
+## POST /users/v1/auth/:authToken/otp/submit

 A confirmation email is sent:

 - on user account creation
-- on email change.
+- on email change
+- on user request

 The email contains a TOTP access code that can be submitted to this endpoint for validation.

-An user metadata with key `$confirmedemails` contains the confirmation time of each email confirmed, like this:
+A user metadata with key `$confirmedemails` contains the confirmation time of each email confirmed, like this:

 ```
 {"alice@test.com",12334235492,"alice2@test.com":12343424242}